ForgeK1/ForgeK1/README.md

 - Hello!
-I’m @ForgeK1 or also known as Keyvan M Kani 👋
+I am Keyvan M Kani (a.k.a @ForgeK1) 👋

-- I’m interested in continueing to learn more about my major in Computer Science as a sophmore 🖥️

-- I am also one of the leader in the Association for Computing Machinery (ACM) at CSULA that is leading the innovation committee to design a new official app to branch off from the ACM CSULA website 📱

-- I’m currently learning Intro to Programming for Java and finishing up my personal game project in Unity called "CUBEMATRIX" that will be uploaded to steam soon 🎮
+- I am a proud Cal State LA junior student who aims to become a Software Developer and a professional Video Game Programmer!
+Achieving great academic success, building meaningful connections with others, and being very disciplined takes me one step closer to these goals.

+- My mission is to revolutionize the Software Application Industry and the Video Game World by consistently striving to develop impactful applications that bring value to both myself and others.
+With unwavering dedication, I am committed to leveraging my skills to create innovative solutions that make a real difference in people's lives.

-- All in all, I’m looking to collaborate with others on my first internship job opportunity and you can reach me through my email arasanjkk@gmail.com! 👍
+- If you have any questions about my GitHub or any other reasons, you can reach me through my email arasanjkk@gmail.com! 🖥️